Radiative processes of single and entangled detectors on circular trajectories in (2+1) dimensional Minkowski spacetime: Response of a detector in circular motion

 In contrast to the response in the Minkowski vacuum, we find that, at a finite temperature, the transition probability rate of the detector is lower at lower energies, when the detector is switched on for a shorter duration.
 It is only at high enough energies~$\cEb$ that the response is higher when~$\bar{T}$ is made smaller.
+This point should also be clear from Fig.~\ref{fig:R11-fT-Th-Vbeta} wherein we have plotted the transition probability rate of the detector as a function of the dimensionless inverse temperature~$\bar{\beta}$ for different values of~$\cEb$ and $\bar{T}$.

 We should point out here that, in the limit $\bar{\beta}\to\infty$, the quantities $[1-\mathrm{exp}\,({-\bar{\beta}\,x})]^{-1}$ and $[\mathrm{exp}\,({\bar{\beta}\,x}) -1]^{-1}$ in Eq.~\eqref{eq:response-fn-finite-thermal} reduce to unity and zero, respectively.
 Note that the limit $\bar{\beta}\to\infty$ implies a vanishing temperature for the thermal bath and hence corresponds to the Minkowski vacuum.
 In such a case, the transition probability rates~\eqref{eq:response-fn-infinite-thermal} and~(\ref{eq:response-fn-finite-thermal}) reduce to the corresponding results for the Minkowski vacuum, viz.
 Eqs.~\eqref{eq:response-fn} and~\eqref{eq:response-fn-finite-Minkowski}, as required.
 Moreover, recall that, earlier, in Eq.~\eqref{eq:response-fn-infinite-thermal2}, we had expressed the transition probability rate of the rotating detector as a sum of different contributions arising due to spontaneous and stimulated excitations.
-We should point out here that the transition probability rate of the rotating detector that has been switched on for a finite time interval can also be expressed in a similar fashion.
+We should point out here that the transition probability rate of the rotating detector which has been switched on for a finite time interval can also be expressed in a similar fashion.